khumnath/ndate/README.md

-## ndate: Bikram Sambat Date Converter
+## nepdate-cli: Bikram Sambat Date Converter

-ndate is a command-line tool for displaying and converting dates between the Bikram Sambat (Vikram Samvat) and Gregorian calendars.
+nepdate-cli is a command-line tool for displaying and converting dates between the Bikram Sambat (Vikram Samvat) and Gregorian calendars.
 It's a simple utility designed for easy interaction with these two calendar systems.

 ### Features